Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 13. ABS Protein Pancakes ($300K/year)

-Ashley Drummonds (from Tampa, Florida, USA) started ABS Protein Pancakes over 8 years ago.
+Ashley Drummonds (from Tampa, Florida, USA) started ABS Protein Pancakes about 9 years ago.

 Hi, I'm Ashley Drummonds, and I am the creator of the ABS Protein Pancakes High Protein-Low Carb meal replacement line!
 The ABS Protein Pancakes is an All Natural, High Protein, Low Carb Meal Replacement that allows people to enjoy pancakes and waffles every day while sticking to a healthy nutrition program.